 meets the Exhibit Guidelines as well as on space, staffing, and funding considerations.

-East Asian Gifts will be on display throughout the Fall 2013 semester and is located in Special Collections on the second floor of the Glenn Bartle Library.
+Using maps, books and artifacts from Local History collections, Special Collections takes the visitor on a journey around the Southern Tier.
+Highlighted are manufacturing, industry and cultural landmarks.
+You Are Here will be on display throughout the Spring 2014 semester and is located in Special Collections on the second floor of the Glenn Bartle Library.
 Special Collections is open 10 a.m. – 4 p.m.
 Monday – Friday.